 Based on the income limits, IRS has imposed a specific deduction amount taken by you.
 Also, one can face fines and penalties if one fails to pay the same on time.
 The rule is simple; people with higher income will receive smaller write-offs for such deductions.
 For instance, some taxpayers deduct medical expenses that are more than 7.5% of their income.

-Self-employed workers must pay the estimated taxes on their income.
+Self-employed taxes for dummies workers must pay the estimated taxes on their income.
 Failing to do so can have your face paying fines and penalties.
 Essentially, the government wants the money that belongs to it, so it is always safe to get your records right.

 Estimated Taxes For Wage Earners